Code-Institute-Submissions/tgc07-project04/README.md

 Owners of the website would like to:
 - Earn subscription income
+- Disable access to a team's bug reports if team's subscription has lapsed
 - Use the web app themselves to track their own software bugs

 ![Desktop tasks summary page](report/screenshots/<file-name>.png "Desktop page")